 Minns & Arnett has extensive experience in all stages of federal criminal investigations and trials.
 White collar crimes or corporate crimes typically refer to non-violent crimes in the business or corporate world.
 The government claims these crimes are usually committed for a financial gain.
 When hiring a white collar crimes attorney to defend you, it is essential to hire a top white-collar law firm.

 A common element of most white collar crimes is fraud and deceit.
 A person is deceived for another person’s financial gain.
 White collar crimes are complex high stakes cases.
 The full force of the United States Government is on the opposite side, with an unlimited budget and unlimited power.
 A guilty verdict for some white collar defendants could mean life in prison.
-It is critical to hire a skilled white-collar defense attorney in the beginning — a white collar crimes attorney that has been in front of a judge and jury and isn’t interested in only taking a plea agreement.
+It is critical to hire a skilled white-collar criminal defense attorney in the beginning — a white collar crimes attorney that has been in front of a judge and jury and isn’t interested in only taking a plea agreement.

 Minns & Arnett extensive experience in criminal tax defense has helped develop general federal criminal defense work.
 There is significant overlap in the types of skills a successful attorney needs to defend federal criminal tax cases and white-collar cases.

-Common white collar crimes include:
+Common white collar criminal defense cases include:

 - Bank Fraud: using illegal means to obtain money, assets or other property owned by a bank.
 Also, posing as a bank or financial institution to collect money.